 Let the law offices of Kraft & Associates, P.C., advise you about your rights after an accident caused by a negligent trucker.
 You should seek legal advice immediately – before you discuss the matter with an insurance adjuster and before you sign anything.

 We’re an established and professional law firm with friendly lawyers and staff who are easy to talk to.
-Please call us at (214) 999-9999 or contact us online.
+Please contact us today for help with your truck accident case.

 Statistics from the Texas Department of Transportation reveal surprising facts about commercial vehicle accidents in the Dallas and Fort Worth area.
 In Dallas County and Tarrant County in a single recent year there were: